 If not driving at night (read on to find out more about that tactic) we have tended to plan road trips around nap schedules when doing a road trip with baby or with toddlers.
 So we would do a good driving stint during nap times and plan to stop somewhere scenic or somewhere that we would have space to lay out the baby playmat when the baby (or babies in our case) woke up.

 Sure they still have to spend some time in the car when awake and we have tips below for that time, but by giving long breaks around their usual schedule you not only give them a chance to get tired for their next nap, but you also give yourself the best chance of getting a decent nights sleep as they won’t have messed up their sleep patterns.

 Get in the back

 If you’ve packed toys and other distractions for the baby to use during the trip, try not to leave them scattered all over the back seat.
 Pack up the toys into a bag and keep them secured.
-Anything that is loose can fly around the car if an accident happens, causing injuries to you or the baby.
-Keep all other luggage in the boot if you can.
-You can get great in car organisers that are perfect for keeping all the baby essentials within reach and organised.
-We have four of them in our car!
+Firstly anything that is loose can fly around the car if an accident happens, causing injuries to you or the baby and secondly if baby starts having a melt down you will want to know where their favourite toy is!

-Bring a bucket
+Bring a Bucket